-Every transaction is different, however on average straightforward transaction take about 4-6 weeks to complete.
-If you have a mortgage then the process can often take longer than this.
+Every transaction is different; however, on average straightforward transactions take about 4-6 weeks to complete.
+If you have a mortgage, then the process can often take longer than this.

 Do I need a solicitor to arrange the transfer of equity?

 At Garratts, we understand the importance of resolving property matters as quickly as possible, particularly in the case of equity transfers and family matters.

 Our expert property solicitors will always endeavour to complete your transaction as quickly as possible.
 With a full service available via post, phone and email, you can take care of everything when it’s convenient for you.